An Eventful Three Years in University History

 Even before the pandemic, she set in place the university’s first strategic efforts to grow online degrees to meet the needs of students in every modality and in every location.
 In just two years, the university has increased the number of fully online programs by 45 percent and launched Georgia State Online, which is designed to enroll and support virtual adult learners.
 She also worked closely with the Office of Student Success to build educational supports and services that address the specific, unique needs of online learners.

 During her time in the role, Hensel directed the formation and execution of action plans to address issues of diversity, equity, and inclusion at the university, with the goal of setting Georgia State on the path to becoming a national leader in this area.
 Using an approach combining data analytics, open communication, transparency and community engagement, the university made significant progress in creating a university for all.
 She committed to a cycle of continuous improvement in faculty satisfaction using best-in-class surveys and a set of action plans that evolve every three years to meet emerging concerns on campus.
-The COACHE process continues under her successor, Interim Provost Nicolle Parsons-Pollard.
+The COACHE process continues under her successor, Provost Nicolle Parsons-Pollard.
 Through the action plan and the COACHE process, the university made significant advancements in diversification of faculty hiring, and continues to make progress in retention and engagement.

 She was responsible for the appointment of three deans, two associate provosts, and a special advisor for diversity, equity, and inclusion during her time at the helm of Georgia State’s academic affairs.